|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 24, 1942 departs Yokosuka with an incomplete air group due to pilot and aircraft shortages.
 Aboard are twelve fighters including both A6M2 Zeros and A5M4 Claudes plus six B5N1 Kates.
 Also aboard are disassembled A6M2 Zeros.

 On April 29, 1942 arrived at Truk escorted by Sazanami.
 The next day assigned to Crudiv 6 under the command of Rear Admiral Goto for "Operation MO" the planned the invasion of Tulagi and Port Moresby plus Aoba, Kinugasa, Furutaka, Kako and destroyer Sazanami.
 On May 2, 1942 an A6M2 Zero ditches into the sea, the pilot killed.

 On May 3, 1942, the support force reaches Queen Carola Harbor on the west coast of Buka Island then departs later that day arriving at Tulagi Harbor.
 The mission was successful and without any losses and afterwards returns to Queen Carola Harbor.

 Battle of the Coral Sea

-Next, carrier aircraft from USS Yorktown attacked, with SBDs diving at 11:25 and scored hits with eleven more 1,000 lbs bombs leaving the carrier dead in the water.
-Devastators from VT-3 attacked at 11:29 and claimed tem more hits, but the Japanese reported only two more.
-Leaving the target, they were intercepted by the CAP but F4F Wildcats from VF-3 calimed two A5M Claudes and an A6M2 Zero shot down.
+At 11:29am, TBD Devastators from VT-3 attacked claimed ten more hits, but the Japanese only reported only two more.
+Leaving the target, they were intercepted by the Japanese CAP over the carrier, but F4F Wildcats from VF-3 claimed two A5M Claudes and an A6M2 Zero shot down.